Johann Georg Rist: Life

 In 1806 he was transferred to London, again as the Danish chargé d'affaires.
 His time in charge was dominated by a diplomatic breach between Denmark and the newly launched United Kingdom after British naval commanders, fearful that the Danish fleet might fall into French hands, bombarded Copenhagen and seized the Danish fleet.
 In Denmark Rist was blamed for not having foreseen or averted the development, and by 1808 he had left London.
 In that year he was sent as commercial attaché (in some sources identified as General Commissar and General Consul) to Hamburg, a potentially profitable posting, but also a difficult one in the middle of a major war.

 The complexities of the French occupation enforced his resignation in 1813 which was also the year of his marriage.
-He relocated briefly to Hadersleben in Schleswig (for many purposes by now part of Denmark).
+He relocated briefly to Hadersleben in the Duchy of Schleswig (for many purposes by now part of Denmark).
 Moving south in 1814, he became a member of the Kiel-based "Commission for the re-occupation of the principalities of Schleswig and Holstein" ("Kommission zur Wiederbesitzergreifung der Herzogtümer Schleswig und Holstein").
 With the defeat of Napoleon he was then appointed to a Danish government position in Paris.
 However, the situation in France was far from stable, and in 1815 Rist was back in Hamburg.
 In 1828 he relocated to Altona in Holstein which, though close in terms of geography, was politically very separate from Hamburg which had recovered and then built on much of its traditional autonomy after 1815.
 His youngest son died young, but both the elder two attended school in Altona.

-When a regional government for Schleswig-Holstein was established at Schleswig on 1 October 1834, Rist became First Councillor, a position he would retain till 7 September 1846.
+When a regional government for Schleswig-Holstein was established in Schleswig on 1 October 1834, Rist became First Councillor, a position he would retain till 7 September 1846.
 However when, in the context of growing ethnically fueled separatism, the king placed Ludvig Nicolaus von Scheele in charge of the government, widespread dissatisfaction ensued, and in 1846 Rist was one of six senior government ministers who fell into disgrace and were dismissed from office.
 The government structure itself lasted only another five years, after which, in 1852, separate ministries were created for Schleswig and for Holstein.

 Personal

-On 13 July 1813 Rist was married to Emilie "Emmy" Hanbury (1793-1859), a younger daughter of the British consul in Hamburg, William Hanbury (1755-1798).
+On 13 July 1813 Rist was married to Emilie "Emmy" Hanbury (1793–1859), a younger daughter of the British consul in Hamburg, William Hanbury (1755–1798).
 The marriage produced three recorded sons and three recorded daughters.
 Five of the six grew to adulthood.